cider-security-research/cicd-goat/README.md

      1. Configure Jenkins and add new jobdsl files in the casc.yaml file.
      2. Make sure jobs don't run periodically.
 Jobs should be triggered by events / polling.
      3. Validate that the new challenge doesn't interfere with other challenges.
+  4. GitLab:
+     1. Configure Gitlab by changing the gitlab.tf file and run `terraform init` to update lock file.
+     2. To upload new repositories add the releqvant line in repositories.sh.
+     3. If any additional files are needed place them inside the resources' folder.
-  4. Make sure the flag is not accessible when solving other challenges.
+  5. Make sure the flag is not accessible when solving other challenges.
-  5. Write tests.
+  6. Write tests.
-  6. Write the solution.
+  7. Write the solution.
-  7. Update README.md if needed.
+  8. Update README.md if needed.
-  8. In order to run the CI, make sure you have a CircleCI account and that you’ve clicked “Set Up Project” on your fork of the project.
+  9. In order to run the CI, make sure you have a CircleCI account and that you’ve clicked “Set Up Project” on your fork of the project.